 Macroeconomics: Students who score a 5 on the Macro AP exam are placed out of AS.180.101 Elements of Macroeconomics and receive University credit.
 However, it does not count as one of the ten courses required for the economics major (or one of the six courses required for the economics minor).

-Microeconomics: Students who score a 5 on the Micro AP exam, AND who pass a diagnostic test administered by Professor Hamilton will place out of AS.180.102 Elements of Microeconomics and receive University credit for it.
+Microeconomics: Students who score a 5 on the Micro AP exam, AND who pass a diagnostic test administered by the Economics Department will place out of AS.180.102 Elements of Microeconomics and receive University credit for it.
 However, it does not count as one of the ten courses required for the economics major (or one of the six courses for the economics minor).
-Interested students should make an appointment with Professor Hamilton.

 Calculus: Students may receive credit for Calculus I via only one exam.
 Students who have AP Calculus I credits who earn credit for AS.110.106 Calculus I (Biology and Social Sciences) will lose four AP credits for AS.110.108 Calculus I (Physical Sciences & Engineering).
 Students who have AP Calculus II credits who earn credit for AS.110.107 Calculus II (For Biological and Social Science) or AS.110.113 Honors Single Variable Calculus will lose four AP credits for AS.110.109 Calculus II (For Physical Sciences and Engineering).